Christian Wilhelm von Dohm

 Christian Wilhelm von Dohm (/de/; 11 December 1751 – 29 May 1820) was a German historian, political writer, and official for the Prussian state.
 His work, On the Civil Improvement of the Jews, went on to influence the process of Jewish emancipation.

 Biography

-Dohm was born in Lemgo on 11 December 1751.
+Christian Konrad Wilhelm Dohm was born in Lemgo on 11 December 1751.
 The son of a Lutheran pastor at Lemgo's St. Mary's Church, he was a radical advocate for Jewish emancipation.
-He entered Prussian officialdom in 1779, first as archivist in Berlin.
+He studied technology and law and in 1779 entered Prussian officialdom, first as archivist in Berlin, where he met Moses Mendelssohn.
 In 1781, Dohm published a two-volume work entitled Ueber die bürgerliche Verbesserung der Juden ("On the Civil Improvement of the Jews"), which argued for Jewish political equality on humanitarian grounds.
 It was widely praised by the Jewish communities in Berlin, Halberstadt, and Suriname.
 In 1786 he was ennobled (untitled nobility), gaining him the nobiliary particle von before his surname.

 Dohm died on his Pustleben estate near Nordhausen on 29 May 1820.